By Jack Oattes, M.S., BioZyme Inc.

 Neville and McCormick (1981) evaluated the effects of weaning calves at 67 days of age or 230 days of age on dam performance.
 There were no reproduction differences between the two treatments in this particular trial, however dams of early weaned calves had 0.34 kg per day greater ADG than cows with a normal weaned calf.
 What is particularly interesting is that in the year following treatment, cows from the early weaned treatment calved 6 to 7 days later than dams from the normal wean treatment.
 Calves in year 2 resulting from dams that had been part of the early wean treatment also had higher 205-day weights than the progeny of dams that had weaned their calves normally in year 1.
 This suggests that perhaps there is an intrauterine effect on the fetus as a result of decreased nutrient requirement due to the cessation of lactation and increased dam performance.

 Ultimately, the key to profitability for beef cattle producers is maximizing product output while optimizing cow herd inputs.
 Producers attempt to do this while maintaining cow herd body weight, body condition and reproductive efficiency.
 In order to achieve this, producers must ensure cow nutrient requirements are met while potentially also applying different management and nutritional strategies depending on environmental conditions.
 While early weaning is certainly a management consideration that can be effective for a lot of producers, additional supplementation can also be considered as a tool to maintain performance.
-Amaferm® is research-proven to promote intake, digestibility and absorption of nutrients, allowing producers to make the most of their feedstuffs and environment.
+Amaferm® is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.